mirage335/kneeboardIndexer/README.md

 See the end of the file for license conditions.
 See license.txt for kneeboardIndexer license conditions.

 Kneeboard group indexing and construction tool for DCS World.
+See "_export" for binary images.

 # Usage